maunium/mau.fi/blog/posts/2024-10-16-mautrix-release.md

 ---
-title: October 2024 releases & progress
+title: October 2024 releases // hicli progress
 summary: A summary of the mautrix releases in October 2024
 slug: 2024-10-mautrix-release
 tags: